ChildishhAlbino/Mokha/README.md

 4. Mokha then prompts the user for input on which account they want to access.

-5. Mokha takes the input and finds the `account` that matches it, it then finds all the `functions` asscociated with it.
+5. Mokha takes the input and finds the `account` that matches it, it then finds all the `functions` associated with it.

 6. The application will prompt the user for input for which function they want to run and then finds it from their config.